ConzZah/HotSpotManager-HSM/README.md

 It's an iOS Shortcut that makes it easier to set up hotspots, you can:

-- Create WORKING QR-Codes that others can scan and join your hotspot in seconds
+- Create WORKING QR-Codes that others can scan to join your hotspot in seconds

 - View your hotspot password as plain text